rust-lang/reference/src/items/associated-items.md

 *Associated constants* are [constants] associated with a type.

-An *associated constant declaration* declares a specificatoin for associated constant definitions.
+An *associated constant declaration* declares a signature for associated constant definitions.
 It is written as `const`, then an identifier, then `:`, then a type, finished by a `;`.

 The identifier is the name of the constant used in the path.
 The type is the type that the definition has to implement.

-An *associated constant definition* defines a constant associated with another type.
+An *associated constant definition* defines a constant associated with a type.
 It is written the same as a [constant item].

 ### Associated Constants Examples